django-oscar/django-oscar-paypal/README.rst

 Installation
 ============

-First, you'll need to create a
+First, you'll need to create a Sandbox account with PayPal.

 Fetch package (not ready just yet)::